ProbabiliSaaS/docs/cf_commands/pcf.params.md

 `TIME_WINDOWS` - Number of time windows.
 Maximum value is `65530`.
 `INTERVAL` - Time interval between time window shifts.
 Maximum value is `31536000` (1 year).
 `RETENTION_BUCKET` - The number of `batches` that `capacity` is broken into.
 Maximum value is `65530`.
-`NO_DEL` - Elements cannot be removed from the filter.
-If set to `true`, duplicate elements will not be inserted.
+`NO_DEL` - items cannot be removed from the filter.
+If set to `true`, duplicate items will not be inserted.
 Instead, the time index will be updated.
 Default value is `false`.
 `DEL_EMPTY` - Delete a filter is it becomes empty.
 Default value is `false`.
 `NO_CREATE` - Avoid filter creation if it does not exist yet.
 Default value is `false`.